declanvk/zombeans-server/docs/json-specs.md

 ```

 ## Make Move (7)
-Sent from mobile client to server when a button state changes
+Sent from player to server when a button state changes

 ```json
 {